-If the vehicle to be restored is five model years old or newer, it must be brought to a DMV Inspection Station for completion of the Authorization for Vehicle Restoration.
+If the vehicle to be restored is five model years old or newer, it must be brought to a DMV Inspection Station for completion of the Authorization for Vehicle Restoration prior to any repairs.
 Vehicles may not be restored, titled or registered unless this has been completed.
 This is not necessary for vehicles six model years old or older.

 Garages, body shops and rebuilders must repair vehicles to the common standards published and applied in the automotive repair industry.
 Air bags and seat belts must be repaired to the standards set in federal law.
 The business must keep records of the repair including any identifying information of parts.